16.07, Webinar Securing AI Agents: where threats hide in agentic systems

 1. Sign up for Tavily: Get your free API key (1,000 credits/month)

-2. Explore the Playground: Test queries relevant to your use case
+2. Explore the playground: Test queries relevant to your use case

-3. Build a Prototype: Use the code from this guide as your starting point
+3. Build a prototype: Use the code from this guide as your starting point

-4. Iterate and Optimize: Apply the production lessons to your specific needs
+4. Iterate and optimize: Apply the production lessons to your specific needs

 The combination of Amazon Bedrock’s powerful models, LangGraph’s elegant orchestration, and Tavily’s AI-first search creates agents that aren’t just smart — they’re current, accurate, and genuinely useful.